 We are prioritising assistance with COVID-19 for all clients.
-We currently have fewer staff working in the Office so we are asking clients to telephone, email or click here to contact us.
+With our team working remotely we are asking clients to telephone, email or click here to contact us.
 This ensures your enquiry is passed to the relevant team member and they will contact you directly.

-We are happy to be able to accept contactless deposit/collection of documents at the Office.
+We are happy to be able to accept contactless deposit/collection of documents at the Office by prior arrangement only.
 Due to social distancing requirements we can only allow 1 visitor at any one time.
 Please note that it is now a legal requirement for face coverings to be worn by visitors to our premises (unless exempt).
 Please also be assured that we have appropriate risk assessments and safety measures in place for the safety of our staff and clients.

 Keeping within Employment Law